-- 12.1 The school recognises the importance of teaching children how to stay safe and look after their mental health and are committed to equipping children with the skills and knowledge to have successful and happy lives. - 12.2 The school will teach children about safeguarding, including online safety as part of the PSHE Curriculum and in response to local or school concerns. - 12.3 Schools and colleges play a crucial role in preventative education.
-Preventative education is most effective in the context of a whole-school or college approach that prepares pupils and students for life in modern Britain and creates a culture of zero tolerance for sexism, misogyny/misandry, homophobia, biphobia and sexual violence/harassment.
-The school will have a clear set of values and standards, upheld and demonstrated throughout all aspects of school life.
-These will be underpinned by the school/college's behaviour policy and pastoral support system, as well as by a planned programme of evidence based RSHE delivered in regularly timetabled lessons and reinforced throughout the whole curriculum (RSHE) - 12.3 Children at the school will receive support and guidance in response to national and local issues and these will be built into learning time. - 12.4 Education at home and remote education, will be conducted via TEAMs or class email.
-Hard copies of learning are provided as required and the school keeps in touch via email and telephone in the first instance with home-visits if there are concerns.
+- 12.1 Coundon Court recognises the importance of teaching children how to stay safe and look after their mental health and are committed to equipping children with the skills and knowledge to have successful and happy lives. - 12.2 The school will teach children about safeguarding, including online safety. - 12.3 Schools and colleges play a crucial role in preventative education.
+Preventative education is most effective in the context of a whole-school or college approach that prepares pupils and students for life in modern Britain and creates a culture of zero tolerance for sexism, misogyny/misandry, homophobia, biphobic and sexual violence/harassment.
+The school/college will have a clear set of values and standards, upheld and demonstrated throughout all aspects of school/college life.
+These will be underpinned by the school/college's behaviour policy and pastoral support system, as well as by a planned programme of evidence based RSHE delivered in regularly timetabled lessons and reinforced throughout the whole curriculum (RSHE)